yifanz/ucla-nesl-pru-lib/examples/measure_time_sync/README.md

 #### Results

 Test run lasts approximately 33 minutes.
-For each run, time synchronization between the PRU and the main procesor occurs every 8 or 32 seconds.
+For each run, time synchronization between the PRU and the main procesor occurs every 8 or 32 seconds or just once at the beginning.
 Once the PRU and main processor are synchronized, we assert __P8_45__ and __P8_10__ every 250 milliseconds and record the timestamps from the PRU and main processor.
 We use the difference between the reported timestamps as a measure for the accuracy of synchronization.